- Where did you learn how to do this stuff?

 Well, not really.
 My studio is generally all akimbo with everything scattered just where I like it.
 Plus there is polishing grit everywhere, and my wobbly stool is getting to be downright dangerous and I don’t want to get sued.
 BUT!
 I would be totally happy to meet you at a coffee shop, or someplace tidy with an espresso machine and delicious baked goods.
 Send me an email and we’ll set it up!

-Email works best: firstname.lastname@example.org.
-Or you can peruse my Etsy shop and contact me via Etsy convo, or view a gallery of pieces on Instagram @cheyenneweiljewelry and leave comments for me (I love comments!).
+Email works best: email@example.com.
+Or you can peruse my Shop and contact me with any questions or order requests, or view a gallery of pieces on Instagram @cheyenneweiljewelry and leave comments for me (I love comments!).